Travler 55C42 - Mid-Fifties Crossroads Design

 Front profile:

-The radio front side scallop inward from top and bottom.
+The radio front side angle inward from top and bottom.
 The Admiral Model 251 is similar.
 Coincidentally, this Admiral is also from 1954 to 1955.
+There must have been something in the mid-fifties that triggered this ephemeral sensation for the inward scoop front profile.

 Huge side tuning knob